Can Medical Waste Be Turned Into Energy?

 The Stages Of Gasification

-Gasification occurs in five distinct stages:
+Gasification actually occurs in five distinct stages:

-Cracking occurs when large gas molecules, such as tars, are converted with heat into lighter gasses.
+Cracking Cracking occurs when large gas molecules, such as tars, are converted with heat into lighter gasses.
 This step is essential because the tar molecules would otherwise condense into a sticky tar which would foul machinery.

-The offspring of this process is lots of heat, which can be recycled back into the process to sustain itself, or it can be used to heat water or create steam to power electric generators.
+The offspring of this whole process is lots of heat, which can be recycled back into the process to sustain itself, or it can be used to heat water or create steam to power electric generators.
 The residue is a material called char-ash, which can be filtered to remove any metals and then recycled back into the process to be burned again or used as fertilizer.

 A ton of medical waste is frequently created in just one hospital in only one day.
 How the waste is handled and ultimately disposed of is a challenge that will not disappear.
 We aren’t going anywhere, either.

 Medical Waste Pros can be your source for service solutions that meet your needs and overcome any challenges that come your way.
-Call us at (888) 755-6370.
-We offer free quotes for medical waste disposal services and training programs if you fill out our contact form.
+Call us at (888) 755-6370 or fill out our form.
+We offer free quotes for medical waste disposal services from providers near you.